 II.2.2.
-MD&A Mission and Organizational Structure
+Context for the Financial Information in the MD&A

-The MD&A should summarize the reporting entity (including any consolidation or disclosure entities under SFFAS 47) and it's mission(s), major programs (as defined by management and consistent with the Statement of Net Cost (SNC)), and organizational structure.
+To provide context for the financial information that is included in the MD&A, the MD&A should summarize the mission and organizational structure of the reporting entity (including any consolidation or disclosure entities under SFFAS 47) and the entity's major programs (as defined by management and consistent with the Statement of Net Cost (SNC)).
+In addition, to provide context for the financial information, the MD&A should summarize organizational performance information, including the agency's success in achieving key performance goals for the year.